Stilledood/BitcoinWhales/README.md

 - - - -

 ## Key Features
-* Connects to WhaleAlertApi and checks all Bitcoin Transaction in the last 10 minutes
+* Connects to WhaleAlertApi and checks all Bitcoin Transaction from the last 10 minutes
 * Analyze transactions
 * Select only transactions with a value bigger then $2000000
 * Extracts all other information(sender,receiver,etc)